-Domain Cluster Standard Standard description ∷ Activities Expressions and Equations Apply and extend previous understandings of arithmetic to algebraic expressions.
+Domain Cluster Standard Description Activities Expressions and Equations Apply and extend previous understandings of arithmetic to algebraic expressions.
 6.EE.2 Write, read, and evaluate expressions in which letters stand for numbers. a.
 Write expressions that record operations with numbers and with letters standing for numbers. b.
 Identify parts of an expression using mathematical terms (sum, term, product, factor, quotient, coefficient); view one or more parts of an expression as a single entity. c.
 Evaluate expressions at specific values of their variables.
 Include expressions that arise from formulas used in real-world problems.
-Perform arithmetic operations, including those involving whole-number exponents, in the conventional order when there are no parentheses to specify a particular order (Order of Operations).
+Perform arithmetic operations, including those involving whole number exponents, using the algebraic order of operations when there are no parentheses to specify a particular order.
 Writing Algebraic Expressions Simple Substitution 1 Expressions and Equations Apply and extend previous understandings of arithmetic to algebraic expressions.
 6.EE.3 Apply the properties of operations to generate equivalent expressions.
 Multiplication Properties Expressions and Equations Apply and extend previous understandings of arithmetic to algebraic expressions.
 6.EE.4 Identify when two expressions are equivalent.
 Teacher directed Expressions and Equations Reason about and solve one-variable equations and inequalities.
 6.EE.5 Understand solving an equation or inequality as a process of answering a question: which values from a specified set, if any, make the equation or inequality true?
 Use substitution to determine whether a given number in a specified set makes an equation or inequality true.
 Teacher directed

-Domain Cluster Standard Standard description ∷ Activities Expressions and Equations Reason about and solve one-variable equations and inequalities.
+Domain Cluster Standard Description ∷ Activities Expressions and Equations Reason about and solve one-variable equations and inequalities.
 6.EE.6 Use variables to represent numbers and write expressions when solving a real-world or mathematical problem; understand that a variable can represent an unknown number, or, depending on the purpose at hand, any number in a specified set.
 Writing Algebraic Expressions Expressions and Equations Reason about and solve one-variable equations and inequalities.
-6.EE.7 Solve real-world and mathematical problems by writing and solving equations of the form $x + p = q$ and $px = q$ for cases in which $p$ , $q$ and $x$ are all nonnegative rational numbers.
+6.EE.7 Solve real-world and mathematical problems by writing and solving equations of the form $x + p = q$ and $px = q$ for cases in which p , q , and x are all nonnegative rational numbers.
 Write an Equation: Word Problems Expressions and Equations Reason about and solve one-variable equations and inequalities.
-6.EE.8 Write an inequality of the form x > c or x < c to represent a constraint or condition in a real-world or mathematical problem.
-Recognize that inequalities of the form x > c or x < c have infinitely many solutions; represent solutions of such inequalities on number line diagrams.
+6.EE.8 Write an inequality of the form $x > c$ or $x < c$ to represent a constraint or condition in a real-world or mathematical problem.
+Recognize that inequalities of the form $x > c$ or $x < c$ have infinitely many solutions; represent solutions of such inequalities on number line diagrams.
 Teacher directed Expressions and Equations Represent and analyze quantitative relationships between dependent and independent variables.
 6.EE.9 Use variables to represent two quantities in a real-world problem that change in relationship to one another; write an equation to express one quantity, thought of as the dependent variable, in terms of the other quantity, thought of as the independent variable.
 Analyze the relationship between the dependent and independent variables using graphs and tables, and relate these to the equation.
 Teacher directed Geometry Solve real-world and mathematical problems involving area, surface area, and volume.
-6.G.1 Find the area of right triangles, other triangles, special quadrilaterals, and polygons by composing into rectangles or decomposing into triangles and other shapes; apply these techniques in the context of solving real-world and mathematical problems.
-Area: Parallelograms Area: Right Triangles Area: Triangles Area: Squares and Rectangles Area: Quadrilaterals Area: Compound Figures
+6.G.1 Through composition into rectangles or decomposition into triangles, find the area of right triangles, other triangles, special quadrilaterals, and polygons; apply these techniques in the context of solving real-world and mathematical problems.
+Area: Right Triangles Area: Triangles Area: Squares and Rectangles Area: Parallelograms Area: Quadrilaterals Area: Compound Figures